qm9941/ObjectDetection/README.md

 ### Data

 The data files can be downloaded directly from the Waymo website as tar files or from the [Google Cloud Bucket](https://console.cloud.google.com/storage/browser/waymo_open_dataset_v_1_2_0_individual_files/) as individual tf records.
-For the project, I used the data which was readily available in the Udacity project workspace.
+The Udacity project workspace has been used for the project.
+The workspace has the data already readily available.

-The data in the workspace was already partitioned into 3 splits:
+The data in the workspace was already partitioned into 3 splits:<br>
-/home/workspace/home/data/train - 86 files
+/home/workspace/home/data/train - 86 files<br>
-/home/workspace/home/data/val - 10 files
+/home/workspace/home/data/val - 10 files<br>
-/home/workspace/home/data/test - 3 files
+/home/workspace/home/data/test - 3 files<br>

 ### Experiments
 The experiments folder will be organized as follow: